qqrm/cargo-warden/README.md

 wrkflw run .github/workflows/CI.yml
 ```

+## Releasing to crates.io

+Follow [RELEASING.md](RELEASING.md) when cutting a new version.
+The document covers:

+- preparing the workspace with aligned version numbers and changelog updates,
+- running the validation suite before packaging,
+- publishing crates to crates.io in dependency order,
+- verifying the release by installing it with `cargo install` and running smoke tests,
+- tagging the release and updating downstream distribution artifacts.

+Keep the release checklist under version control so every maintainer can repeat the process without tribal knowledge.

 ## Repository Maintenance

 Use `scripts/prune_branches.sh` to list feature branches that have been inactive for more than 48 hours.
 Pass `--prune` to